cldwalker/previewradio-pedestal/README.md

 1. Search for an album you know.
 2. Click on it.
-3. Sit back and enjoy preview clips of related via iTunes.
+3. Sit back and enjoy preview clips of related albums via iTunes.
 When an album finishes, it should automatically transition to the next one.

 ## Comparison to Sinatra